CarnetApp/CarnetDocumentation/README.md

 ## Features

-- Available as a Nextcloud App (online)
+- Available as a ownCloud/Nextcloud App (online)
 - Complete editor : bold/italic/underline/color/highlight
 - Import from Google Keep (only on desktop, then sync on mobile)
 - Insert images / review